 The 2024 Sowerby Bridge Rushbearing Festival will be held on Sat 7th & Sun 8th September.

-This website will contain the programme of events, performers, route & schedule as soon as they are finalised.
+This website will contain the programme of events, performers, route & schedule as and when each is finalised.

-The Rushbearing weekend continues to be a unique local event for family and friends, which contributes greatly to the excellent community spirit that we have in the local area and which Sowerby Bridge and the surrounding areas should hold in high esteem.
+The Rushbearing weekend continues to be a unique local event for family and friends, which contributes greatly to the excellent community spirit that we have in the local area, and which Sowerby Bridge and the surrounding areas rightly hold in high esteem.

 Our route over the weekend will take us from Warley village through Sowerby Bridge on the Saturday, and on Sunday from Sowerby village with a church service and then over the tops to Cottonstones and on to Triangle and Ripponden.